SEX IT SMART! CONDOMS AND SAFER SEX SUPPLIES

 Possible side effects/problems:

-Remember: Any infection in the genital area may increase the risk of becoming infected with HIV.
+Remember: Any infection in the genital area may increase the risk of contracting HIV.
 Practicing safer sex, by using latex or polyurethane condoms and oral dams for oral, anal, or vaginal sex can reduce the risk of STBBIs. |

 Condom negotiation |

 It might not be easy to negotiate with your partner about using condoms.
 Here are some tips you may find helpful: Timing is everything:We get it!
 It is hard to talk about using condoms when you are "in the heat of the moment."
 Try bringing up the subject of condoms before you're even thinking about having sex.
 It's easier to discuss when you are both relaxed.
-Make your message clear:Let your partner know that you care about your health and encourage him or her to do the same.
+Make your message clear:Let your partner know that you care about your health and encourage them to do the same.
 Tell your partner about your expectations to use condoms.
-For example you may say, "I want to have sex with you, but I won't unless we use protection," or, "I have decided to use condoms because I don't want to risk getting a STBBI or becoming pregnant."
+For example you may say, "I want to have sex with you, but I won't unless we use protection," or, "I have decided to use condoms because I don't want to risk getting an STBBI or becoming pregnant."
 Make condom use fun:It can be fun to use a condom!
 There are a variety of different condoms to try.
 Experiment with the size, shape, texture, and thickness.
 Condoms also come in awesome colours and flavours.
 Have fun finding out what suits you both.
 You can also make putting on a condom part of foreplay.
 What if your partner says "no"?Common excuses for not using condoms:

 We all want to please the person we care about, so being firm with your decision to use condoms may not always be easy.
 If your partner resists or is pressuring you, you need to repeat the message. |